MISSION MINISTRY

 Georgetown Helpers

-Georgetown Helpers is an all-volunteer service group made of men and women from Georgetown and its surrounding areas, providing minor home maintenance and repair services with a key focus on safety issues in the home.
-Most of their work supports senior and those with disabilities.
-No experience necessary!
+Georgetown Helpers is an all-volunteer service group made up of men and women of our church, providing minor home maintenance and repair services with a key focus on safety issues in the home.
+Most of our work supports seniors and those with disabilities.

 For more information or to volunteer, contact Jim Ruth at GeorgetownHelpers@gmail.com